Lesson Format

 Do we need an instrument at home on which to practice and if so, how do we set it up?

 YES!
 Why do I ask this question?
 Because I've actually had parents send their students to lessons without having an instrument at home!
 Learning the piano requires regular use - think of it like learning to read.
-Elementary students are required to read 15-20 minutes every night in order to gain mastery of the mechanics of language.
+Elementary school students are required to read 15-20 minutes every night in order to gain mastery of the mechanics of language.
 The same is true for the language of music and acquiring dexterity, technique, muscle memory, and fluidity in playing the piano.

 Preferably you will have a regular acoustic piano kept in well-tuned condition.
 An acoustic piano such as this will offer students the best ability to develop finger strength, technique and expression.
 Here's an infographic and article detailing differences between acoustic and digital pianos.
 If an acoustic piano is simply not possible, feel free to ask me about digital piano options.
 Currently the cheapest model I can find that will have weighted keys and touch sensitivity is the Casio CDP-S100 available at Guitar Center (August 2022).
 In addition to the keyboard, you will need a stand for it, a bench, and a sustain pedal.

 • If a child is small and feet do not touch the floor, they will need something on which to rest their feet solidly (so they can stand/put their weight on their feet).
-Here's one possibility, a pedal extender
+Here's one possibility, a pedal extenderOther options are footstools, a pile of books, etc.

 • the piano/keyboard should be set up in a quiet, well-lit place where parents have easy access to encourage students while they play, but where students will have the ability to concentrate.
+While an out-of-the way place like the child's room or the basement may seem optimal, this can sometimes feel to children that they are being banished and feel very lonely.
+Consider either making practice times a fun parent/child time to look forward to together (I can give you tips how!), or having the piano within family distance, but out of the noisy/distraction zone.

 Ready to make music?
 1648138244851.jpeg